Robotech: The Shadow Chronicles: Theatrical

-Robotech: The Shadow Chronicles premiered at the Cannes Film Market on May 22, 2006 in the Grey One Theatre to an audience of distribution representatives.
-A number of independent film festivals screened the film during the summer and fall.
+Robotech: The Shadow Chronicles premiered at the Cannes Film Market on May 22, 2006, in the Grey One Theatre to an audience of distribution representatives.
+Its first screening to the public was on August 12, 2006, at MechaCon 2.0 in Lafayette, Louisiana in where all proceeds went to relief for those who suffered from Hurricane Katrina.
+Afterwards, a number of independent film festivals screened the film during the following summer and fall.
 It was awarded Best Animated Sci-Fi Feature at the International Horror and Sci-Fi Film Festival.

 Home video

+Despite being completed in January 2006, the film had yet to find a distributor for over six months.
+According to an editor of the anime magazine Protoculture Addicts when answering a fan's letter asking about it, they claimed to know of at least one company who wanted to distribute it, however Harmony Gold USA wanted "too much money for it."

+Harmony Gold USA announced a deal with Funimation Entertainment to release the film at the 2006 San Diego Comic-Con and shortly afterwards announced a release date for November 2006.
+This release date was quickly pushed back in August 2006, citing Funimation's desire for a limited theatrical run prior to the DVD release, as well as to give the DVD a better window for placement on big box store shelves.

-Harmony Gold and Funimation Entertainment released Robotech: The Shadow Chronicles on DVD on February 6, 2007.
+Harmony Gold USA and Funimation Entertainment finally released Robotech: The Shadow Chronicles on DVD on February 6, 2007.
 A 2-disc collector's edition with additional features was announced by FUNimation at Anime Expo 2007 and released on DVD November 20, 2007.
 The Blu-ray version was released on September 4, 2008.
-It is currently available for streaming on Crackle (ad supported streaming service from Sony) in the US.
+It is currently available for streaming on Crunchyroll in the US.

 Madman Entertainment in Australia was the first international distributor to license and release Robotech: The Shadow Chronicles.
 The film was released on Region 4 DVD on March 14, 2007.

 Revelation Films released the film in the United Kingdom on July 23, 2007.

-Guangdong Qianhe Audio & Video released the single-disc Standard Edition in the People's Republic of China on August 20, 2007 and the 2-disc Collector's Edition on May 1, 2008.
+Guangdong Qianhe Audio & Video released the single-disc Standard Edition in the People's Republic of China on August 20, 2007, and the 2-disc Collector's Edition on May 1, 2008.

+Funimation announced in October 2019 that they have licensed the Robotech series, Robotech: The Shadow Chronicles and Robotech II: The Sentinels.
+Funimation began streaming them on August 24, 2021.